 Note that the UOCAVA provides that voting for Federal offices shall not affect the determination of the voter's place of residence for purpose of any tax imposed under Federal, state or local law.
 Liability for state income tax, however, may be incurred in some states by voting absentee in state or local elections.
 To assess the probability of incurring state taxes on income earned outside the United States, you may wish to consult legal counsel for details.

-For more information on Overseas Voting, please visit the State Department’s website.
+For more information on Overseas Voting, please visit the Federal Voting Assistance Program’s website.

 Registering to Vote